sebiwtt/flaskriver/README.md

 }
 ```

-With the following code you can set up small client which goes through an entire dataset (the "Phising" dataset which comes with river) and incrementally trains the model and evaluates it's metrics.
+With the following code you can set up a small client which goes through an entire dataset (the "Phising" dataset which comes with River) and incrementally trains the model and evaluates it's metrics.

 ```python
 import requests